wpilibsuite/sphinxext-opengraph/README.md

 * `ogp_site_name`
     * This is not required.
 Name of the site.
 This is displayed above the title.
 * `ogp_image`
     * This is not required.
 Link to image to show.
-Note that all relative paths are converted to be relative to the root of the html output.
+Note that all relative paths are converted to be relative to the root of the html output as defined by `ogp_site_name.
 * `ogp_image_alt`
     * This is not required.
 Alt text for image.
 Defaults to using `ogp_site_name` or the document's title as alt text, if available.
 Set to `False` if you want to turn off alt text completely.
 * `ogp_use_first_image`